Intellectual Property

 The university facilitates patenting and commercialization process through the IPR Center at the university.

-With over 30 years of industry and academic experience — including 27 years at IBM Research, GE India, SAP Labs, Philips, and Versuni — Dr. Ravi spent 23 years at Philips/Versuni building and managing their global patent portfolio, developing comprehensive IP policies aligned with business strategy.
+With over 30 years of industry and academic experience — IBM Research, GE India, SAP Labs, Philips, and Versuni — Dr. Ravi spent 23 years at Philips/Versuni building and managing their global patent portfolio, developing comprehensive IP policies aligned with business strategy.

 He has conducted IP Due Diligence, completed M&A projects, managed IP Compliance issues, and provided monetization advisory.
 He has developed and deployed IP training programmes for research, product innovation, and business groups.